abilian/hop3/README.md

 - **Security Tools**: Incorporates a suite of security tools designed for continuous monitoring, proactive threat mitigation, and compliance with the CRA.
 - **Energy-Efficient Computing**: Adopts strategies and technologies aimed at minimizing energy consumption across all operations.
 - **Open Standards and Protocols**: Committed to open standards to ensure interoperability and prevent vendor lock-in.

+### Supported OS

+We aim to support a wide range of operating systems, including:

+- **Linux**: Ubuntu, Debian, Archlinux, Fedora, NixOS, Guix, etc.
+- **FreeBSD**

+We run CI tests on the SourceHut platform, which supports a wide range of open source distributions and operating systems.
+This is a work in progress, and we welcome contributions to fix issues with the current tests or to expand the list of supported OS.
+See: [.build](.build) for the CI scripts, and https://builds.sr.ht/~sfermigier/ for current build status.

 ## Getting Started